Limiting Freedom In the Name of Freedom

-Freedom is invaluable at least for most people in the contemporary world, if not all people, on a planet that is largely ruled by liberating democracies and by resistance-encouraging dictatorships that have still managed to survive the vast democratization of the world.
-But of course, without restrictions enforced by one or more local authorities, such desired freedom could easily lead to a state of anarchy, which can be described as the darker shade of freedom -- a regime where there is no regime strong enough to ensure the officially and practical unification of a nation.
-That in turn leads to many problems, such as high rates of crime, the development of terrorist and rebellious cells, and general governmental incompetence as a ruling body.
+However, without restrictions enforced by one or more local authorities, such desired freedom could easily lead to a state of anarchy, which can be described as the darker shade of freedom.
+In an anarchist regime, there is no strong enough government to ensure the official and practical unification of a nation.
+This in turn leads to many problems, such as high rates of crime, the development of terrorist and rebellious cells, and general governmental incompetence as a ruling body.

-Should such corporations not be regulated enough, the world might evolve to a state that is a less-exaggerated from the world of the Tekken lore -- a state of existence where corporations are much more powerful than governments themselves (In Tekken: the Mashima Zaibatsu).
+If such corporations are not regulated enough, the world might evolve to a state that is less exaggerated from the world of the Tekken lore, a state of existence where corporations are much more powerful than governments themselves (In Tekken: the Mashima Zaibatsu).
 Other good examples from the fictional realms are LexCorp from DC and the Umbrella Corporation from the Resident Evil series.

-Basically, even if the dominant corporations of the future won't be as immensely strong as your stereotypical dystopian corporations, they can still have a considerate degree of negative influence on our individual freedoms if we are not to be too passive and too conforming to what their services has to offer us.
-Thus, I suggest to consider regulation on the most powerful corporations out there, not only for the sake of ensuring competition from people looking to make a decent living, but to avoid said companies to become too powerful to the state they will be some form of corporate dictatorships.
+Basically, even if the dominant corporations of the future won't be as immensely strong as your stereotypical dystopian corporations, they can still have a considerable degree of negative influence on our individual freedoms if we are not to be too passive and too conforming to what their services have to offer us.
+Thus, I suggest to consider regulation on the most powerful corporations out there, not only for the sake of ensuring competition from people looking to make a decent living, but to avoid said companies from becoming too powerful to the point they will be some form of corporate dictatorships.

 To conclude all that has been written, if we desire our freedoms as human beings among the civilized world, we ought to encourage at least some regulation on corporations that could take said freedoms away from us, and therefore we should, as users, consumers and customers, limit some freedom in order to save the potential loss of our own.
 It is like the democratic process of "Checks and Balances" between the governmental branches, only economically and socially.